 Timer with Step Functions and AWS Lambda (.NET8)

-Imagine you are developing an online auction application in AWS.
-Obviously, the core functionality will be a timer that counts down the time until the end of the bidding.
+Imagine you’re building an online auction app on AWS.
+A key feature is a timer that counts down to the end of bidding.
 This timer needs to be accurate, reliable, and scalable.
-Let’s consider a possible implementation of such a timer using AWS Step Functions and AWS Lambda.
+Here’s how you can set it up using AWS Step Functions and AWS Lambda.

-We implement AWS Lambda to handle timer creation requests, AWS Step Functions to manage the state of the timers, and another AWS Lambda to execute the action after the timer expires.
+We’ll use AWS Lambda to handle requests for new timers, AWS Step Functions to keep track of the timers, and another AWS Lambda to do something when the timer ends.

 Timer Scheduler Lambda

-This AWS Lambda is responsible for creating new timers.
-It receives requests for timer creation and creates a State Machine based on them.
-The primary parameter is RunAt
+This AWS Lambda creates new timers.
+It gets requests to start a timer and sets up a State Machine for each one.
+The main thing it needs is RunAt

 using Amazon.Lambda.Core;